-In the heart of Ithaca, Nia Nunn—assistant professor in IC’s Department of Education—welcomes the community’s children to learn about music and join in open discussions about social justice issues.
+In the heart of Ithaca, Nia Nunn—associate professor in IC’s Department of Education—welcomes the community’s children to learn about music and join in open discussions about social justice issues.

 With help from a team of IC graduate education students, Nia runs the Community Unity Music Education Program (CUMEP) at Ithaca’s Southside Community Center.
 The summer program offers a safe space for campers and counselors to have frank discussions about issues like homophobia, racism, Islamophobia, and other challenges to social justice.